Manual for Tidycode Pl/Sql Formatter version 2.4.2

 WHERE g = 5)

--rs[+-] keep the relative indentation of a select/do nothing
+-rs[+-] keep the relative indentation of a sql/do nothing

-If it is on, the indentation of each line of a select statement will be kept as much as possible.
+If it is on, the indentation (relative to the start of sql) of each line of a select statement will be kept as much as possible.

 Original